 Links and Work Product

-Heart, Healing, and Hospitality: How Trails Contribute to Four-Season Economies and more Vibrant Communities – researched and written for the Industrial Heartland Trails Coalition
+Heart, Healing, and Hospitality: How Trails Contribute to Four-Season Economies and more Vibrant Communities for the Industrial Heartland Trails Coalition

 “Building Trail Culture” TrailsNEXT Talk at the 2019 International Trails Symposium